lantanagroup/trifolia-on-fhir/README.md

 NODE_ENV=production
 ```

+### Authentication

+See the Wiki's [Authentication](https://github.com/lantanagroup/trifolia-on-fhir/wiki/Authentication) page for information on how to configure authentication in ToF.

 ## FHIR Server Requirements

+* Must be either an STU3 or R4 server
-* Must support creating resources via a PUT with an "id" property
+* Must support creating resources via a PUT with an ID
+* Must support the $validate operation
+* Must support the $meta-delete operation
+* Must support ImplementationGuide search query parameters:
+  * resource
+  * global
+* Must support _has (reverse chaining) search criteria.
+For example: GET /StructureDefinition?_has:ImplementationGuide:resource:_id=<IG_ID>
+* Must support _include search criteria to get a list of all resources related to an implementation guide.
+For example: GET /ImplementationGuide?_id=some-ig-id&_include=ImplementationGuide:resource&ImplementationGuide:global

 ## Features/functionality
 * FHIR Versions
-    * DSTU3
+    * STU3
     * R4
 * Switch between FHIR servers
 * OAuth2 Authentication